mdotsherwood/pslab/README.md

 Just a collection of test PowerShell scripts.
 Quickly written proof-of-concepts.

+All code written with a particular environment in mind so you will need to make modifications in order for these scripts to work in a different environment.

 Things To Do Across The Board: logging, error handling, data validation, documentation, testing, everything.

 **!!!
 Not for production environments !!!** :)